 - Hand-held sensors and computers for field projects

 A 1 MW 5-cm simultaneous dual-polarization Doppler radar, located on the west side of campus, is used for student research and coursework.

 The weather observation deck, adjacent to the weather center and meteorology classrooms, offers an unobstructed view of the southern and western horizon.
 From the observation deck and the windows in the Weather Center, it is possible to observe all 360 degrees of the sky from the second floor of Kallay-Christopher Hall.
 The Radiosonde Launcher is also located on the weather observation deck.

-An portable and fixed InterMet Radiosonde system tracks weather balloons and retrieves the atmospheric data in real time.
+Portable and fixed InterMet Radiosonde systems track weather balloon radiosondes and retrieve the atmospheric data in real time.
 Students launch weather balloons from the Radiosonde Launcher, from the weather observation deck, and in the field.
 Used for coursework and student research, the sounding data can be found on the Valpo Meteorology Weather Web page.

 A Dodge Ram crew cab pickup, used during summer storm chases, is outfitted with a variety of instrumentation during field studies.

 Total Sky Imager